skuep/AIOC/README.md

 - Insert the AIOC PCB into the solder guide
 - Solder sleeve tab on the back side for both TRS connectors first
 - Turn around PCB and solder remaining solder lugs

+## How To Build
+For building the firmware, clone the repository and initialize the submodules.
+Create an empty workspace with the STM32CubeIDE and import the project.
+  - ``git clone <repositry url>``
+  - ``git submodule update --init``
+  - Start STM32CubeIDE and create a new workspace under ``<project-root>/stm32``
+  - Choose File->Import and import the ``aioc-fw`` project in the same folder without copying
+  - Select Project->Build All and the project should build.
+Use the Release build unless you specifically want to debug an issue

 ## How To Program
 - Short outermost pins on the programming header.
 This will set the device into bootloader mode in the next step.